This procedure explains the way equipment fabricated by USNH is handled.

 ii.
 Maintaining supporting documentation; and

 b.
-UNH Fixed Asset Management and USNH Property Control are responsible for maintaining the system to track acquisitions relating to fabrication projects.
+USNH Property Control is responsible for maintaining the system to track acquisitions relating to fabrication projects.

 b.
 DETAILED OPERATING PROCEDURE

 1. Beginning the Fabrication Project: